luola63702168/SQLAndSoftwareUse/README.md

-# SQLAndSoftwareUse
-Here are software and database usage notes
+- Here are software and database usage notes